wyhsirius/LIA-X/README.md

 ```

 ## Gradio Interface
-We strongly recommend to use interface to play the model.
-You could directly use online [gradio interface](), or run it locally.
+We strongly recommend to play the model interactively.
+We provide both [online]() and local gradio interface.

 For image animation and image editing, run